Lorena Calise

 A beautiful portico borders the 16th-century quadrangle with towers and medieval buildings all around.
 It's one of Pisa's most characteristic sights and is located between the distinctive Lungarno and Via Santa Maria.

-In Piazza delle Vettovaglie, you can buy typical Tuscan products or sit at a table in a bar and enjoy the lively atmosphere as you bite into a slice of torta coi bischeri—a must for visiting Pisa like a local.
+In Piazza delle Vettovaglie you can buy typical Tuscan products or sit at a bar table and enjoy the lively atmosphere as you bite into a slice of torta coi bischeri.
+A must for visiting Pisa like a local.

 4. Reading under a wisteria

-Here is a 'secret' place to take refuge in a lovely atmosphere that gets even sweeter with the scent of the blossoming wisteria topping Pisa's most beautiful bookshop.
+Here is a 'secret' place to take refuge in a lovely atmosphere that gets even sweeter with the scent of the blossoming wisteria and you can find it in Pisa's most beautiful bookshop.

 Right in the city centre, between Piazza dei Miracoli and Piazza dei Cavalieri, there is another place whose time (and space) is dictated by nature: the ancient Orto Botanico, the oldest botanical garden in the world.

 Cosimo de' Medici founded the complex in 1543.
 It's an enchanting and peaceful location to stroll and put the outside world on standby.
-Among thousands of rare plants, the bamboo groves are particularly captivating, deemed an 'Instagrammable small Arashiyama' that surprises visitors with its unexpected beauty.
+Among thousands of (usually rare) plants from all over the world, the instagrammable bamboo groves are particularly captivating: a little unexpected Arashiyama.

 3. Going to see the leaning tower (but not the one you would expect)

-Pisans know it well - the bell tower of the Santa Maria Assunta cathedral is not the only torre pendente in town.
+Pisans know it well: the bell tower of the Santa Maria Assunta cathedral is not the only leaning tower in town.
 Surprisingly, two other towers are hanging in Pisa!
 Here is where to find them.

 Venture out to Via Santa Maria and discover the Church San Nicola, with its crooked belfry.
 The octagonal building dates back to the 13th century, and its authorship is still unclear (Vasari attributes it to Nicola Pisano, while others to Diotislavi).